 Escape to a beautifully finished campsite small-holding located in a National Trust Conservation area with uninterrupted views of the north Pembrokeshire Coast National Park.
 Relax and experience the magic of a holiday in the heart of Wales at this Pembrokeshire Camping site.
 Perfect for nature lovers who want a back to nature camping experience with a twist of luxury, Pembrokeshire glamping.

-Uninterrupted views of the north Pembrokeshire Coast National Park, located in a National Trust Conservation area, our pitches are based around a natural spring fed lake and there is lots of space between each pitch.
+Uninterrupted views of the north Pembrokeshire Coast National Park, located in a National Trust Conservation area, our pitches are based around a natural spring fed lake.

 Our campsite is on on the Western tip of the Pembrokeshire Peninsula in West Wales.
 We are located less than a mile from Aberiddy beach and the famous Blue Lagoon, host of the Red Bull Cliff Diving Championships.
 The popular fishing village of Porthgain is situated just a mile away and features the award winning ‘Shed’ bistro restaurant and ‘The Sloop Inn’ family pub.